YubicoLabs/passkey-workshop/docs/docs/relying-party/auth-flow.md

 # Authentication flows

-In this section we are going to go over the authentication flows for logging in with a passkey.
+This section will cover the authentication flows for logging in with a passkey.

 By the end of this section you will understand how to use and implement both of the `/assertion/options` and `/assertion/result` methods (as defined by our [API](relying-party/api-def))